MSVD-Indonesian: A Benchmark for Multimodal Video-Text Tasks in Indonesian: Abstract

 \section{Abstract}

-Multimodal learning on video and text data has been receiving growing attention from many researchers in various research tasks, including text-to-video retrieval, video-to-text retrieval, and video captioning.
-Although many algorithms have been proposed for those challenging tasks, most of them are developed on English language datasets.
-Despite Indonesian being one of the most spoken languages in the world, the research progress on the multimodal video-text with Indonesian sentences is still under-explored, likely due to the absence of the public benchmark dataset.
-To address this issue, we construct the first public Indonesian video-text dataset by translating English sentences from the MSVD dataset to Indonesian sentences.
-Using our dataset, we then train neural network models which were developed for the English video-text dataset on three tasks, i.e., text-to-video retrieval, video-to-text retrieval, and video captioning.
-The recent neural network-based approaches to video-text tasks often utilized a feature extractor that is primarily pretrained on an English vision-language dataset.
-Since the availability of the pretraining resources with Indonesian sentences is relatively limited, the applicability of those approaches to our dataset is still questionable.
-To overcome the lack of pretraining resources, we apply cross-lingual transfer learning by utilizing the feature extractors pretrained on the English dataset, and we then fine-tune the models on our Indonesian dataset.
-Our experimental results show that this approach can help to improve the performance for the three tasks on all metrics.
-Finally, we discuss potential future works using our dataset, inspiring further research in the Indonesian multimodal video-text tasks.
-We believe that our dataset and our experimental results could provide valuable contributions to the community.
-Our dataset is available on GitHub\footnote{ \href{https://github.com/willyfh/msvd-indonesian}{https://github.com/willyfh/msvd-indonesian}}.
+Multimodal learning on video and text has seen significant progress, particularly in tasks like text-to-video retrieval, video-to-text retrieval, and video captioning.
+However, most existing methods and datasets focus exclusively on English.
+Despite Indonesian being one of the most widely spoken languages, multimodal research in Indonesian remains under-explored, largely due to the lack of benchmark datasets.
+To address this gap, we introduce the first public Indonesian video-text dataset by translating the English captions in the MSVD dataset into Indonesian.
+Using this dataset, we evaluate neural network models which were developed for the English video-text dataset on three tasks, i.e., text-to-video retrieval, video-to-text retrieval, and video captioning.
+Most existing models rely on feature extractors pretrained on English vision-language datasets, raising concerns about their applicability to Indonesian, given the scarcity of large-scale pretraining resources in the language.
+We apply a cross-lingual transfer learning approach by leveraging English-pretrained extractors and fine-tuning models on our Indonesian dataset.
+Experimental results demonstrate that this strategy improves performance across all tasks and metrics.
+We release our dataset publicly to support future research and hope it will inspire further progress in Indonesian multimodal learning\footnote{ \href{https://github.com/willyfh/msvd-indonesian}{https://github.com/willyfh/msvd-indonesian}}.